wvankoppen/Knowledge/Presentations/Stage management.md

 - TeachersModule
   - TeacherModule
+    - TeacherCoursesModule

+If the domain also contains:
+- Courses
+  - Course
+    - Teachers

+then you probably need

 - CoursesModule
+  - CourseModule
+    - CourseTeachersModule

 These modules could be lazy loaded using the router config.

 -> Takeaway 1: The hierarchical module tree of your app should match the domain

-## What (not) to store

-First, WHY do we store state in the first place?
+Ask: No surprises at this point, right?

+## WRedux principles:

 Principles:
-1. Single source of truth
+1. Single source of truth (Store - explain later on what to store)
 2. State is read only
 3. Changes are made via pure functions (reducers)

 Advantages:
 - Centralized, immutable state (hydrate state via LocalStorage)
 - Performance (OnPush)
-- Testability (pure functions easy to test)
 - Tooling! (look whether state correct, no logging)
 - Component communication (inject Store)

+-> Takeaway 2: Take the Redux principles to heart

+## What (not) to store

 Think about
 1. what state needs to be shared across your app.